Up Menu

 Main Text

-Oneness and Nothingness be to be born together with each other()
+Oneness and Nothingness are to be Born together as One

 "How should I begin Taekwondo?"

-Master stood up with no word and I followed him.
+Master stood up without a word and I followed him.

-(1) It is necessary that a man is born with his mind and body on earth, and it is impossible to control his mind and body in harmony unless he relies on the principle that has been existing since the time when there was nobody.
+(1) Man is by necessity born with his mind and body on earth, and it is impossible to maintain one's mind and body in harmony unless one relies on the principle that has existed since before human existence.

 The basic ontology of Taekwondo is explained.
 Taekwondo is a principle that has been existing before man, which means its fundamental foundation is the Natrue, and not human stuff.
 Taekwondo is a martial art and it is systemic techniques of attack and defense.
 For attack and defense you have to control your mind and body, so for an effective one you need control yourself i harmony according to the right principle.
 Thus, the harmony is the key word to understanding of Taekwondo here.